 Other drugs are available that can treat polyneuropathy that’s caused by hereditary amyloid transthyretin-mediated (hATTR) amyloidosis.
 Some may be a better fit for you than others.
 If you’re interested in finding an alternative to Onpattro, talk with your doctor.
 They can tell you about other medications that may work well for you.

 Note: Some of the drugs listed below are used off-label to treat this specific condition.
-Off-label use is when a drug that’s approved to treat one condition is used to treat a different condition.
+Off-label use is when a drug that’s approved to treat one condition is prescribed to treat a different condition.

 Examples of other drugs that may be used to treat polyneuropathy caused by hereditary ATTR amyloidosis include: